reclaimingmytime/calendar/README.md

 The links "Previous Week", "Current Week" or "Next Week" are disabled dynamically.
 For example, if you are on week one, you cannot go back a week, so the link "Previous Week" is disabled.

-Optionally, the embed contains a link to the full calendar.
+Optionally, a link to the full calendar can be specified.
 This is especially useful if the calendar requires a one-time login per session or contains any extra functionality not covered by the embed script.

 ### Input Validation
 The script trusts that the variables in the configuration file are defined and valid.
 Configuration files are *not* considered "user input".